AtwiMusa/Nonlinear-Optimization/README.md

 # Seminar Nonlinear-Optimization

-This seminar also has done during the scientific computing master at TU.
-Introducing the convex optimization problems with linear and nonlinear constraints and considering the condition required to obtain the strong duality provided with machine learning applications.
+Introducing the convex optimization problems with linear and nonlinear constraints and considering the conditions required to obtain the strong duality provided with machine learning applications.